This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Venom and Toxicity Concerns

-- Potency Levels – varies from mild to life-threatening
+- Toxicity Levels – Ranges from mild local reactions to life-threatening systemic effects

 Cultural Significance and Symbolism